MarcoZmpk/UNAM_Class_Presentations/PITCHME.md

 ** Say hello 2 **

 ```
-using System; // using keyword is used to include the System namespace in the program
+/* using keyword is used to include the System
+   namespace in the program */
+using System; //

-namespace HelloWorldApplication { // A namespace is a collection of classes
+/* A namespace is a collection of classes
-   class HelloWorld { // class declaration.
+namespace HelloWorldApplication {

    /* Classes generally contain multiple methods.
    Methods define the behavior of the class.
    However, the HelloWorld class has only one method Main.*/
+   class HelloWorld { // class declaration.

-      static void Main(string[] args) { // Main method, which is the entry point for all C# programs.
+      // Main method, which is the entry point for all C# programs.
+      static void Main(string[] args) {

-         Console.WriteLine("Hello World"); /* WriteLine is a method of the Console class defined in the System namespace.
-This statement causes the message "Hello, World!" to be displayed on the screen.*/
+	     /* WriteLine is a method of the Console class defined in
+		 the System namespace.
+This statement causes the message
+		 "Hello, World!" to be displayed on the screen.*/
+         Console.WriteLine("Hello World");

-         Console.ReadKey(); /*This makes the program wait for a key press and it prevents the screen from running and closing quickly*/
+		 /*This makes the program wait for a key press and it prevents
+		 the screen from running and closing quickly*/
+         Console.ReadKey();
       }
    }
 }